 While many of the designs and breakdowns in Pttrns are native apps, we all know that mobile web is pretty much on par with native these days, so pulling mobile web layout inspiration from here is great.

 Few curation sites add the personal element that comes from allowing you to save the things that inspire you.
-Instead of focusing on ephemeral, project-based inspiration, Designspiration lets you build up a personal cache of inspiring sites, and adjusts its feed based on your tastes.
+Instead of focusing on ephemeral, project-based inspiration, Designspiration lets you build up a personal cache of inspiration websites, and adjusts its feed based on your tastes.
 There’s pros and cons to that, of course, but sometimes there’s nothing like a stream fine-tuned to you.

 Okay, so maybe we're a little biased.
-But we definitely believe our very own Showcase section contains enough inspiration to keep you fully stocked for months at a time.
-Plus, it's a great way to see what you can do with Webflow — without writing code.
+But we definitely believe our very own Made in Webflow showcase contains enough inspiration to keep you fully stocked for months at a time.
+It's a great way to see what you can do with Webflow, without writing code.

 Why you should go to Webflow for web design inspiration